drufball/generalized-animations/EXPLAINER.md

 - __Inputs__ from the 'real world' or the web app that control the animation.
 - An __animation model__ that maps inputs onto a *t value* from 0 to 1.
 - An __output model__ that converts a *t value* into properties, which create the visual change of the animation.

+Initially, this conceptual deconstruction could be used to support adding scroll position as a potential timeline input (see below).
+Eventually, it could be used to support a range of animation types and models, including several physical models like springs.

 ## Input types
 Inputs can take many forms including clock time, scroll position, or physical parameters.
 Generally, inputs can be separated into various classes: